 An API also provides direct access to the components of the service, so you can easily incorporate the features of the provider’s SMS gateway into your own systems.
 For example, you can choose how you want to send and receive bulk SMS, that is, to a targeted group, via any application, or spontaneously.
 Many other features are also available.

-Moreover, as the API evolves over time with more features or functionality, your organisation can take advantage of these enhancements.
+Moreover, as the API evolves over time with more features or functionality, your organization can take advantage of these enhancements.
 At MessageMedia, you can rest assured that these additional features and functions are rolled out without disrupting your applications or their links to the SMS API.

 In addition, by using an API, your business has full control over the content and services you use the most.